goosefacetiscali/GDPRtiscalitest/readme.md

 Click `Download .csv file` open it so you can view the ID and Key and save it locally to your PC, being sure to follow `Access key best practices` which are displayed on the page.

+The keys will be used throughout the project and are essential.

 ### Step 3
 enter the information from the downloaded .csv file (`rootkey.csv`) into the terminal following the prompts.